zphixon/froggi/spec.md

 Item kinds:

-* 0 - PNG image.
-The one and only.
+* 0 - Image.
+Up to the recipient to determine format.
-* 1 - JPG image.
-Our small friend.
-* 2 - GIF image.
-The life of the party.
 * 15 - Error.

 ## Markup